papis/papis/doc/source/default-settings.rst

   if you want your documents by default to be sorted by ``year``, you would set ``sort-field = year``.

+.. papis-config:: sort-reverse

+    Augments ``sort-field`` by allowing the documents to be sorted in reverse order.
+For example, when sorting by year, this allows sorting ascendingly or descendingly.
+This is a boolean option that can be set to ``True`` or ``False``.

 .. papis-config:: time-stamp

   Whether or not to add a timestamp to a document when is being added to